Phone-GWP-group

 The final step is to produce a detailed plan of action for your returnable packaging implementation.

-This should contain details on who is responsible for which elements, timelines for specific actions, as well as working in the KPIs highlighted in the previous stage.
+This should contain details on who is responsible for which elements, timelines for specific actions, and working on the KPIs highlighted in the previous stage.

-It is also crucial to set out how and when you will review progress and performance against the KPIs (for example every 6 months).
-This will allow you to continue to move the project forward and ensure any potential obstacles are being dealt with.
+It is also essential to specify how and when you will review your progress and performance against the set KPIs (e.g., every 6 months).
+This will allow you to continue moving the project forward and ensure any potential obstacles are addressed.

 Considerations for successful implementation and management

-Whilst the use of reusable packaging can result in significant cost savings, there are areas that must be considered in order to maximise this.
+Whilst the use of reusable packaging can result in significant cost savings, there are steps to take to maximise them.

-Poor implementation can lead to inefficiencies, as well as failing to reap all of the potential environmental benefits.
+Poor implementation can lead to inefficiencies and to failing to reap all the potential environmental benefits.

 Implementing reusable packaging